 Here comes another Important question, that might be asked by Interviewer.
 You should be prepared to answer this one.
 Check here answer in details with an example.
 This shows two different education system.
 The European education system is based on practical and class participation while in Asia education system is of passive style.

 This is the very common style of teaching in Pakistan.
 Where the teacher explains theoretical information on the white board.
 Students participation is almost zero in lectures.
-That’s how the whole subject or course is explained by the teacher.
+So, That’s how the whole subject or course is explained by the teacher.

 How do ECTS Credits Work?